 7. Expect to be guided not by one vision, but many.
 Make visioning a daily habit where you develop many abilities, work with many others, do many things.
 If you are called past current abilities — as Schweitzer was called to become a hospital builder in addition to doctor — then stretch your talents joyfully.
 Develop craftsmanship in one or more fields, so you can really get to know the depths of the field.

 8. Do your work with such joy that others want to come help — and are inspired to their greatness.
 People came from around the world to serve without pay in Africa with Schweitzer.
 Then they returned to their own lives inspired to do more of what mattered to them.
 Just a few examples: Hugh O’Brien, a top TV star, founded a youth leadership training institute.
 William Larimer Mellon, Jr., used his inherited fortune to became a doctor and found a hospital in Haiti.
-(The hospital survived the recent earthquake there.)
+(The hospital survived the major earthquake there in 2010.)

 9. Be open to visionary insight any time, anywhere.
 Schweitzer’s life was full of transformative visionary insights, like the moment (after years of seeking his true work and visiting the statute in Colmar) when he picked up an article about the urgent need for the doctors in the Congo and knew immediately, “Yes!
 This is what I am called to do.”